mshakya/PiReT-OME/README.md

 ```
 cd PiReT
-./bioconda_INSTALL.SH
+./INSTALL-PiReTOME.sh
 ```

-PiReT uses bioinformatic tools, many of which are available in [bioconda](https://bioconda.github.io).
-For installing `PiReT` we have provided a script `bioconda_INSTALL.sh` that checks for required dependencies (including their versions) are installed and in your path, and installs it in directories within `PiReT` if not found.
-Additionally, `sudo` privileges are not needed for installation.
+PiReT-OME is a wrapper of RNA seq tools, many of which are available in [bioconda](https://bioconda.github.io).
+For installing `PiReT` we have provided a script `INSTALL-PiReTOME.sh` that first checks for required dependencies (including their versions) are installed and in your `PATH`.
+If not found, dependencies will be installed in `thirdParty` directories within `PiReT`. `sudo` privileges are not needed for installation.
 A log of all installation can be found in `install.log`

 ##Test
 We have provided test data set to check if the installation was successful or not. `fastq` files can be found in `test_data/fastqs` and corresponding reference fasta files are found in `test_data/data`.
 To run the test, from within `PiReT` directory: